HettieC/DrugToxicity/README.md

 # Drug Toxicity

-Package for simulation phase I and phase II metabolism of drugs, and the subsequent prediction of enzyme-binding affinities of the metabolised products.
+Package for simulation phase I and phase II metabolism of drugs using RDKit.